 What do you need to know about Batman V Superman: Dawn of Justice that you haven’t already been told?
 This has easily been the most hyped movie of 2016 so far.
-In fact, there may not be another movie all year that receives this kind of publicity.
+In fact, there may not be another movie that receives this kind of publicity all year.
 And rightfully saw.
 This film pits arguably the most recognizable superheroes in the world against one another for the first time.
-If you saw a movie in the theater at any point between, say, November 2015 and March 2016, you likely saw a preview for this film.
-The preview does such a great job of not really letting us know who is the good guy and the bad guy.
+If you saw a movie in the theater between November 2015 and March 2016, you likely saw a preview of this film.
+The preview does a great job of not letting us know who the good and bad guys are.
 When we think we figure it out, we see a trailer portrayed in a completely different light.
 Marvel is doing the same thing with Iron Man and Captain America for the trailers of Captain America: Civil War (maybe even more effectively than the movie being reviewed today).
 It is interesting.
-It is even more interesting that these two rival companies are releasing these movies so close to one another.
-You could make the argument that Marvel could have waited until Batman V Superman: Dawn of Justice was released and then learned from any mistakes made while also capitalizing on what the Warner Brothers movie did well.
-But, as we know, that we have delayed production and would have probably pushed this movie to a release date to the beginning of 2018 at the earliest.
+It’s even more interesting that these two rival companies are releasing these movies so close.
+You could argue that Marvel could have waited until Batman V Superman: Dawn of Justice was released and then learned from any mistakes made while capitalizing on what the Warner Brothers movie did well.
+However, we have delayed production and would have probably pushed this movie to a release date at the beginning of 2018 as soon as possible.

 At the same time, Senator Finch is in talks with Lex Luthor (Jesse Eisenberg – The Social Network, The End of the Tour), a researcher and developer who has secured some Kryptonite that had been pulled out early from deep in the Indian Ocean.
-He intends to make it into a weapon in case Earth experiences another attack from other Kryptonians.
-He has Zod’s body in safekeeping, and because he’s Lex Luthor, we know that evil is lurking behind his often engaging, sometimes psychotic personality.
+He intends to make it into a weapon if Earth experiences another attack from other Kryptonians.
+He has Zod’s body in safekeeping, and because he’s Lex Luthor, we know that evil lurks behind his often engaging, sometimes psychotic personality.
 Luthor is hiding behind a mask of goodwill to unleash fury on the world in hopes that he can put his hold on the world.
-And without getting into specifics, Luthor makes his impact.
-I wasn’t quite sold as Eisenberg playing Luthor when I first heard about it and, based on the trailers; I thought he was going to be a disaster.
-But, while I’m not his biggest fan as a whole, he is an acting heavyweight and certainly held his own, and then some, as Superman’s arch-nemesis.
+Without getting into specifics, Luthor makes an impact.
+I wasn’t entirely sold on Eisenberg playing Luthor when I first heard about it, and based on the trailers, I thought he would be a disaster.
+But, while I’m not his biggest fan, he is an acting heavyweight and certainly held his own, and then some, as Superman’s arch-nemesis.

 But ultimately, we want to see what the title infers.
 We want to see the confrontation between Batman and Superman.
 And we do get to see that.
 And it’s spectacular.
-But as spectacular as it is, it’s nothing that we really haven’t seen in other action movies before.
+But as spectacular as it is, it’s nothing we haven’t seen in other action movies.
 The first couple of Iron Man movies really set the bar high for superhero fight scenes.
 Nolan’s Batman movies were unique and awesome as well.
-But now it has almost become a game of trying to each previous superhero movie’s fight scenes.
+But now, it has almost become a game of trying to see each previous superhero movie’s fight scenes.
 The same thing occurred in the late ’80s/early ’90s with fight scenes in action movies starring Sylvester Stallone, Arnold Schwarzenegger, and others.
 Are elaborate fight scenes necessary to make an action movie a good action movie?
 It’s debatable.
 Many would argue yes.
-I would argue that it isn’t always necessary.
+It isn’t always necessary.
 Sure, it’s super exciting when it is done really well.
-But when nothing is added that we haven’t seen before, these scenes sometimes get lost in the shuffle.
-And, not to get too nerdy here, but how exactly is Batman supposed to compete with the most powerful superhero in all of the DC universe?
+But when nothing we haven’t seen before is added, these scenes sometimes get lost in the shuffle.
+And, not to get too nerdy here, how exactly is Batman supposed to compete with the most powerful superhero in the DC universe?
 Superman has the powers of flight, superhuman strength, x-ray vision, heat vision, cold breath, super speed, enhanced hearing, and nigh-invulnerability.
 Batman has zero superpowers.
 But Superman does have one weakness (yes, if we watched the cartoons, we know that).
 It would be ridiculous to think that Batman could compete with Superman without this weakening agent coming into play.

 Also being introduced in this movie is Dian Prince/Wonder Woman (Gal Gadot – Triple 9, Fast & Furious).
 Was she needed in this movie?
 That question is debatable.
-It certainly was cool to see, but it was just another layer on a script thick with subplots.
-The introduction of her character would have had served more of a purpose if she didn’t have her own origin movie coming out in 2017 or if her origin story had already been introduced.
+It was cool to see, but it was just another layer on a script thick with subplots.
+Her character’s introduction would have served more of a purpose if she hadn’t had her origin movie coming out in 2017 or if her origin story had already been introduced.
 I thought Gadot was great as Wonder Woman.
-She really didn’t have much screentime at all, and I just thought enough was going on without her.
-I certainly don’t think that her character’s introduction would have got lost along the way, but I do think it could have waited.
+She really didn’t have much screen time at all, and I just thought enough was going on without her.
+I certainly don’t think her character’s introduction got lost along the way, but it could have waited.
 It certainly would have made the movie shorter (which would have been a good thing).
 Plus, if she is going to be introduced, she deserves more screen time than she got.
-Long story short, it was great to see her, but she either should have had a bigger part of the story, or her introduction should have waited for a later movie just because we already had so much happened.
+Long story short, it was great to see her, but she either should have had a bigger part of the story, or her introduction should have waited for a later movie just because we already had so much happening.

 Also playing roles in this movie are Jeremy Irons (Reversal of Fortune, The Mission) as Bruce Wayne’s butler Alfred, Diane Lane (Unfaithful, A Walk on the Moon) as Superman’s mother Martha, and Laurence Fishburne (What’s Love Got to Do with It, The Matrix), as Perry White, editor-in-chief of The Daily Planet.
-We also get to see Luthor’s villain Doomsday for the first time as well.
+We also see Luthor’s villain, Doomsday, for the first time.

 This is a solid superhero movie.
 It is hard to find a niche and break through the mold in a day when more than a dozen superhero movies are made.
 It is especially hard when a superhero is as recognized as both Superhero and Batman are.
-While I believe Deadpool and Captain America: Civil War will both end up higher on my end-of-year top 10 list, it certainly doesn’t mean that Batman V Superman: Dawn of Justice should be discounted.
+While Deadpool and Captain America: Civil War will end up higher on my end-of-year top 10 list, it certainly doesn’t mean that Batman V Superman: Dawn of Justice should be discounted.
 No, it was not perfect.
 It was too long.
 It was too loud.
-And its main action scene is so overblown, unoriginal, and tiring that your mind wanders to many other things completely unrelated to the movie.
+Its main action scene is so overblown, unoriginal, and tiring that your mind wanders to many other things completed to the movie.
 The score was Hans Zimmer’s worst in recent memory.
 There were also too many storylines happening for a single movie.
-The storylines of most importance were otherwise rushed through (the introduction of Wonder Woman) or shouldn’t have even been included at all (the quick looks at Flash, Aquaman, Silas Stone).
+The storylines of most importance were otherwise rushed through (the introduction of Wonder Woman) or shouldn’t have even been included (the quick looks at Flash, Aquaman, and Silas Stone).
 Also, it is eluded in this movie that there will be no Robin in any forthcoming movie.
 It’s quick, but it’s fairly decisive.
-If you can see through this movie’s deficiencies and go in with an open mind that hasn’t been impacted by what the critics have said, I really think you’ll see more positives than negatives that will keep you anxious for both the forthcoming Wonder Woman and The Justice League movies that are each set for a 2017 release.
+Suppose you can see through this movie’s deficiencies and go in with an open mind that hasn’t been impacted by what the critics have said.
+In that case, you’ll see more positives than negatives that will keep you anxious for the forthcoming Wonder Woman and The Justice League movies set for a 2017 release.

 Plot 9/10 (honestly, there is way too much going on, but at its root, there is a solid foundation for what is to come later)

-Character Development 7.5/10 (I would have liked to see more with the development of Wonder Woman…I know she is getting her own movie that I have high hopes for, but it seems like there will be some backtracking involved that isn’t necessary…I almost would have left her out and let her own movie lead us into The Justice League Part One)
+Character Development 7.5/10 (I would have liked to see more with the development of Wonder Woman…I know she is getting her own movie that I have high hopes for, but there will likely be some backtracking involved that isn’t necessary…I almost would have left her out and let her own movie lead us into The Justice League Part One)

 Character Chemistry 8.5/10